RustAudio/vst-rs/README.md

 # rust-vst2 [![Travis Build][trav-img]][trav-url] [![Appveyor Build][appv-img]][appv-url]
+#### NOTE
+  * OS X users should compile plugins with rust 1.4 beta+.
+This is to ensure that `jemalloc` does not cause a segfault when the plugin's dylib is unloaded.

 A library to help facilitate creating VST plugins in rust.

 This library is a work in progress and as such does not yet implement all